kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Theory_Presentation.md

     MAX(e.BaseSalary) AS MaximumSalary,

     -- Statistical measures
-    STDEV(BaseSalary) AS SalaryStandardDeviation,
+    STDEV(e.BaseSalary) AS SalaryStandardDeviation,
-    VAR(BaseSalary) AS SalaryVariance
+    VAR(e.BaseSalary) AS SalaryVariance
-FROM Employees
+FROM Employees e
 WHERE IsActive = 1
 GROUP BY DepartmentIDID;
 ```